 The glacier's name is Breiðamerkurjökull and huge blocks of ice (more than 1.000 years' old) are constantly breaking from it and large chunks of iceberg float in the lagoon.
 The lagoon only appeared "recently" or in 1935 and has grown to ca 20 km2 due to the melting of Icelandic glaciers.

 It is the lowest point below sea-level in Iceland and is now the deepest lake in Iceland ca 248 meters deep.
 The lagoon is getting larger and moving closer to the ocean.
 The river used to run 1,5 km to the ocean before 1950, but now it is much closer and seals swim from the ocean up to the lagoon and rest on the icebergs there.

 There is also some fish in the lagoon brought in by the tides.
 And several types of birds.

 And remember that only 1/10 of the iceberg is visible, which makes this an even more thrilling experience.

 There is a restaurant by the lagoon and the company Jökulsárlón offers boat-trips on the lagoon.
 On their website they have added "Questions and answers" which explains more about the boat-trip.

-You can stop on both sides of the bridge and go towards the oceans as well where the icebergs meet the Atlantic ocean, which, I must confess, is a bit scary, I don't want to be there at high tide.
+The most popular tour in Iceland is the Golden Circle tour, but we also have a Diamond Beach by Jökulsárlón glacial lagoon!
+You can stop on both sides of the bridge and go towards the ocean as well where the icebergs meet the Atlantic ocean, which, I must confess, is a bit scary, I don't want to be there at high tide.

 Some of the icebergs have an astounding bright blue colour and one can follow them from the Jökulsárlón glacial lagoon and down to the ocean.
 The ice chunks by the ocean make for very good photo opportunities.